Effects of local mutations in quadratic iterations: Dependence on mutation radii

+It is then interesting to formalize mathematically in which way the prisoner set of the mutated system ${\cal P}(f)$ approaches ${\cal P}(f_{c_0})$, as the mutation radius increases.
+In Figure~\ref{increasing_R(a)}, we illustrate the evolution of the prisoner set of the iteration, as the transition radius $R$ increases from $R=0$ to $R \to \infty$, for the point-wise mutation: $c_0=0$.
+In Figure~\ref{increasing_R(b)}, we show this evolution for one additional point-wise mutation: $c_0=-0.117-0.856i$.
 There are similarities and differences between the two pathways.
 For any combination of maps, the prisoner set is originally (i.e., for $r=R=0$) identical almost everywhere with the prisoner set of the intact map $f_{c_1}$ (the combinatorics of the iteration are identical with those under $f_{c_1}$, except on the critical orbit of $f_{c_0}$, which is at most countable).
 Increasing $R$ from zero puts ${\cal P}(f)$ through a sequence of topological transformations, eventually leading towards the prisoner set of the mutation map $f_{c_0}$.
-Wea conjecture that this may be more generally the case for all mutations:
+Below, we prove a convergence result that formalizes in which sense ${\cal P}(f)$ approaches ${\cal P}(f_{c_0})$ as $R$ gets large.